-If needed, you can change the configuration of the IoT Platform by editing the file: "onem2m-platform/configuration/config.ini”.
+If needed, you can change the configuration of the IoT Platform by editing the file: "acme.ini”.

 4.2.
 Start the IoTPlatform

-The IoT Platform can be launched through the start script ("start.sh" on unix-like OS or "start.bat" on Windows OS).
+The IoT Platform can be launched through :

 You should see at the end of the logs "CSE Started".4.3.
-Login to oneM2M web interface
+Login to ACME web interface

-With the default configuration, enter the originator "Cae-admin" and then "Connect"
+With the default configuration, enter the originator "CAdmin" and then "Connect"

 You will be then able to see the oneM2M resource tree :

-The arduino source code and required libraries are available on the folder "oneM2M-Tutorial/oneM2M-IoT-Device".5.1.
+The NodeMCU source code is available on the folder "oneM2M-IoT-Device" folder.5.1.
 Schematics

-Connect the LED and luminosity sensor to the NodeMCU board using the following components:
+Connect the LED and tilt sensor to the NodeMCU board using the following components: